 - Is he dead?

-Close-ended questions should not always be thought of as simple questions that anyone can quickly answer merely because they require a yes or no answer.
-Close-ended questions can also be very complicated.
-For example, "Is 1 in binary equal to 1 in counting numbers?" is a close-ended question that not everyone would be able to quickly answer.
+Closed-ended questions should not always be thought of as simple questions that anyone can quickly answer merely because they require a yes or no answer.
+Closed-ended questions can also be very complicated.
+For example, "Is 1 in binary equal to 1 in counting numbers?" is a closed-ended question that not everyone would be able to quickly answer.